-Map Unit Symbol Drainage Class Hydric Designation Acres Percent of Area

-152A Poorly drained Hydric 1.5 100%
+Map Unit Symbol Drainage Class Hydric Designation Acres Percent of Area 152A Poorly drained Hydric 7.1 63.3% 154A Somewhat poorly drained Non hydric 4.1 36.7% Percent Hydric 63.3%

-Percent Hydric 100%

 Soil Erosion and Sediment Control

 Erosion is the wearing away of the soil by water, wind, and other forces and a soil's erodibility is mainly determined by the following properties: soil texture, slope, soil structure, soil organic matter content.
 Soil erosion threatens the nation's soil productivity and contributes to pollutants in waterways.
 Sediment entering creeks, rivers, and lakes degrade water quality and reduce capacity, which increases the risk of flooding and disrupts ecosystems.
 Sediment also carries other possible pollutants, such as chemicals and metals, by adhering to the sediment's surface.